-The Company produces, markets and distributes snack-cakes, pies, cereal bars, fresh cookies and fresh tarts in Canada.
+The Company produces, markets and distributes snack-cakes, pies, cereal bars and fresh cookies in Canada.
 These products are sold almost exclusively in the retail market.
 Saputo is the largest manufacturer of snack-cakes in Canada.
-It also manufactures, on a small scale, products for third parties under brand names owned by such parties and sold on the US market (the "Co-packing Agreements").
+It also manufactures, on a small scale, products for third parties under brand names owned by such parties and sold on the US market (the "Co-Packing Agreements").

-In fiscal 2009, the Grocery Products Sector represented 2.9% of the Company's total sales.
-In this Sector, the Company operates two manufacturing facilities located in the Province of Québec and employed, as of May 1, 2009, 1,113 employees.
+In fiscal 2010, the Grocery Products Sector represented 2.7% of the Company's total sales.
+In this Sector, the Company operates one manufacturing facility located in the Province of Québec and employed, as of May 1, 2010, 923 employees.